Spin-Chain Multichannel Kondo Model via Image Impurity Boundary Condition: Introduction

 Furthermore, it has been widely known that the low-energy effective theory of the spin-chain Heisenberg (XXX) model is described by the $\text{SU}(2)_1$ Kac-Moody algebra~\cite{GarateAffleckPhysRevB.81.144419}.
 Indeed, the one-channel and two-channel Kondo impurity entropies, that is Eq.~(\ref{eq:g_MCK}) at $M=1,2$, were observed in the open boundary and periodic boundary XXX spin-chain models, respectively \cite{laflorencie2008kondo,alkurtass2016spin2CK}.
-These spin-chain models are of interest because they directly demonstrate that a fermionic background is not necessary to realize Kondo physics and thus that the essence of the Kondo effect may indeed be bosonic.
-Additionally, the use of a spin-chain model enables us to take advantage of the DMRG algorithm \cite{white1992dmrg} which has seen great success in quantum simulation \cite{schollwoeck2011dmrgreview, baiardi2020chemdmrg,wu2025}.
+These spin-chain models are of interest because they directly demonstrate that a fermionic background is not necessary to realize Kondo physics.
+Additionally, the use of a spin-chain model enables us to take advantage of the DMRG algorithm \cite{white1992dmrg}, which has seen great success in quantum simulation \cite{schollwoeck2011dmrgreview, baiardi2020chemdmrg,wu2025}.
+Spin-chain models also complement fermionic models simulated by NRG.
 However, as we illustrate below, it is not obvious how to extend the spin chain formulation to $M > 2$ channels.
+This extension is one of the key results in this letter and serves to suggest that the physics of the Kondo effects may be bosonic.

-Even the realization of the two-channel model using an $\text{SU}(2)_1$ Heisenberg chain is subtle.
-One considers two spin chains, one of size $L+1$ for the first channel, and one of size $L$ for the second, in which spins are uniformly coupled with a strength $J$.
-The use of channels of two different lengths was originally to make the total number of sites $1 + N_L + N_R$ even \cite{alkurtass2016spin2CK}.
-On one end of the chains, one uses a coupling constant $J_K$ to attach the two chains together with an impurity spin at $x=0$.
-On the other end, the two spin chains are coupled to each other with coupling $J$, thereby ``healing'' the chains together~\cite{eggert1992spinchainimpurity}.
-Thus, when $J_K = J$, the two-channel spin-chain system reduces to a uniform, periodic chain of length $2L+2$.
-This property allows one to extract the impurity entropy at the Kondo intermediate coupling fixed point.
+Besides the $\text{SU}(2)$-symmetric case, we also consider the effects of exchange anisotropy on the spin-chain multichannel Kondo models.
+One-channel \cite{kattel2024xx1ck} and two-channel Kondo physics \cite{tang2025xx2ck} have also been observed in XX Heisenberg chains where the next-nearest neighbor coupling $J_2$ is not needed, unlike the isotropic case \cite{laflorencie2008kondo, alkurtass2016spin2CK}.
+Notably, the absence of the next-nearest neighbor interaction makes numerical simulation much easier, motivating potential investigation into the viability of XX chains for simulating Kondo physics \cite{CRAMPE2013526}.
+Furthermore, one-channel Kondo physics has also been demonstrated for a general anisotropic 1D antiferromagnetic Heisenberg chain \cite{furusaki1998kondoXXZchain}.
+Following these investigations, we introduce anisotropy into our multichannel Kondo model, parametrized by $\Delta$ with $\Delta = 1$ being the isotropic model and $\Delta = 0$ being the XX model.
+We numerically observe that $g\sim d^{(M-1)/2}$ where $d = 1-\arccos(\Delta)/\pi$ (see Fig.~\ref{fig3}).
+Here, anisotropy is related to the effective Luttinger liquid parameter of the XXZ chain $K=1/(2d)$~\cite{giamarchi2003quantum}, motivating further investigations on the entanglement in multichannel Luttinger liquid impurity models~\cite{KaneFisher1992,GiulianoKondoweaklinkSpinChain2018, TanEntanglementflowKaneFisher2025,KattelXXZ2025,RylandsQIluttinger2016,Sirker2008,Collura2013,ZhaoCriticalXXZdefects2006}.